Skip to main content

 Working in a high-stress environment requires the use of stress-management techniques to mitigate long-term adverse impacts on a service member’s body, mind, and relationships.
 One such strategy that you can use daily in your work with military families is mindfulness.
 The Mayo Clinic describes mindfulness as a meditation practice to increase awareness of yourself, and your feelings and emotions in the present moment without judgment.
 Mindfulness reduces stress by incorporating breathing methods to relax the body and mind.

 Krick & Felfe (2024) compared different stress management techniques, including mindfulness.
 Results showed that Mindfulness-Based Interventions (MBI) are superior to traditional stress management interventions such as Progressive Muscle Relaxation.
-Practicing Mindfulness can increase positive affect, which is the extent to which someone experiences positive moods such as joy, pride, or enthusiasm.
-Practicing Mindfulness is a form of self-care.
+Practicing mindfulness can increase positive affect, which is the extent to which someone experiences positive moods such as joy, pride, or enthusiasm.
+Practicing mindfulness is a form of self-care.
 Individuals who practice mindfulness also have decreased reports of physical complaints.
 Chen et al (2024) reviewed relevant research on the use of mindfulness to treat chronic pain in military populations and demonstrated its effectiveness.

 One example of a mindfulness practice is a Grounding Chair Meditation.
 This can be easily done in person or virtually and with both individuals and groups.
 Whether you are working directly with service members or their family members, having resources for practicing mindfulness with the whole family can be useful.
 Zero to Three has developed Mindfulness Practices for Families, including Starfish Breathing, Pleasure Gazing, and the Five Senses Exercise.
 The Five Senses exercise helps families engage in the present moment through a practice of noticing and increasing awareness of things you can see, hear, smell, touch, and taste.